sidart/bizdom/_posts/2020-02-22-how-well-do-you-know-about-the-origins-of-some-indian-occupational-surnames.md

 ### Marwadis & Maheshwari
 **Bajaj** were ‘dealer in clothes’ (from Arabic bazzāz), and was one of the 72 Khanp of Maheshwari communities.
 Pansari were Pan pr betel-leave growers and sellers.

-Kothari were the treasurer and caretaker of “Kotha” (godown or treasure).
-Bhandari were the manager of the treasure house or keeper of a storehouse, taking care of the Bhandar.
+Kothari were the treasurer and caretaker of “Kotha” (godown or treasure). **Bhandari** were the manager of the treasure house or keeper of a storehouse, i.e taking care of the Bhandar.
 Both are also a surname in Marwadi communities.

 Parekh or Parikh were the assayer of metals and got derived from Sanskrit word pariksaka = 'examiner'.
 Related surname was Soni who acted as Sunar (goldsmiths).